Kborh/Election_Analysis/README.md

 ## Project Overview

-AS a data analysis, i was asked by the Colorado election boad to complete an election aduit of a recent local congressional election.
+As a data analysis, i was asked by the Colorado election boad to complete an election aduit of a recent local congressional election.
 Below, are the following taks that was included in the audit.

 1. Calculate the total number of vote cast.